HNF 1 alpha mutated hepatic adenoma

 Treatment and prognosis

-If imaging shows a hepatic adenoma, then patients usually stop OCPs and the lesions regresses.
+If a hepatic adenoma is suspected on imaging, patients usually stop their oral contraceptive and the lesion regresses.

-If it does not regress, then one treatment pathway suggests:
+If the lesion does not regress, then one treatment pathway suggests:

 - ≥5 cm: resection (hepatic adenomas larger than 5 cm are at increased risk of hemorrhage)